WingNinCheung/Wecord/README.md

 # Wecord
-Wecord is a website clone, inspired by Discord.
+Wecord is a chatting app clone, inspired by Discord.
 It allows you hang out with your friends and communities.

 Live site: https://wecord.herokuapp.com/